servo/book/src/hacking/building-and-running-on-wsl.md

 Servo can be built on WSL as if you are building on any other Linux distribution.

 1. Setup WSL v2.
-See [Microsoft's guideliens for setting up GUI apps in WSL](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).
+See [Microsoft's guidelines for setting up GUI apps in WSL](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).
 2. Setup the environment depending on the WSL distribution that you are using (e.g. Ubuntu, OpenSuse, etc)
 3. Build